 "Yeah," Jane called back.
 "She knows."

-When in doubt, try both and listen to how they each sound.
+When in doubt, try both and listen to how each one sounds:

 "I should leave you two for the zombies," said Jane, pointing the Sig Sauer at them.